About Cherry Valley

 The Cherry Valley Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Worcester County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Cherry Valley, Massachusetts residents are available through the local police department and authorized providers in Worcester County.
+Fingerprinting services for Cherry Valley, Massachusetts residents are available through local police (where present) and authorized providers in Worcester County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Cherry Valley Police Department or Worcester County Sheriff's Office for scheduling and fees.

 To register to vote in Cherry Valley, Massachusetts, residents can register online through the Massachusetts Secretary of the Commonwealth's website, by mail, or in person at the Worcester County elections office.
 Massachusetts requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Massachusetts Secretary of the Commonwealth's voter lookup tool.
 For local municipal elections in Cherry Valley, contact the Worcester County Clerk's office for schedules and ballot information.

 Property records for Cherry Valley, Massachusetts are maintained by the Worcester Board of Assessors's Office and the Worcester County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Worcester County, including parcels in Cherry Valley.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Worcester County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Massachusetts counties provide online property record searches through their county websites.
-For in-person requests, visit the Worcester County offices at the county courthouse.
 The Worcester County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Cherry Valley, Massachusetts residents are available through both county and state offices.
 The Massachusetts Registry of Vital Records and Statistics, located in Boston, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Massachusetts.
 Orders can be placed online, by mail, or in person.
 Locally, the Worcester County Clerk's office issues marriage licenses and maintains marriage records for Worcester County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.